Drifting by car, an adrenaline-pumping maneuver for true professionals

 The Brianza lakes

-Still on the subject of naturalistic attractions, the Brianza lakes deserve to be mentioned, that is, those located in the upper Brianza, between Lecco and Como, a short distance from Monza.
+Still on the subject of naturalistic attractions, the Brianza lakes deserve a mention, that is, those found in the upper Brianza, between Lecco and Como, a very short distance from Monza.
 It is a series of five small lakes of glacial origin (Alserio, Pusiano, Montorfano, Segrino and Annone) immersed in lush vegetation and surrounded by fascinating landscapes.
 An ideal area for a quiet picnic or a mountain bike excursion .

 Montevecchia

 Montevecchia is a small but precious village perched on the hills of north-eastern Brianza .
 A small jewel that houses numerous prestigious monuments, such as the sanctuary of the Beata Vergine del Carmelo or the Villa Albertoni Agnese .
 Furthermore, the town is at the center of a beautiful hilly landscape, which can host long and healthy walks.
-Finally, the food and wine delicacies, such as Pincianèl , a red wine with the IGT denomination, deserve to be honored.
+Finally, the food and wine delicacies also deserve to be celebrated, such as Pincianèl , a red wine with IGT designation.

 Seregno

-Another municipality in Brianza that must necessarily be included in one's travel itinerary is Seregno .
+Another municipality in the Brianza area that should definitely be included in your travel itinerary is Seregno .
 It is a much larger and more populous town than Montevecchia, but whose historic center preserves a unique and ancient flavor.
-Among the most important monuments there are certainly the Collegiate Basilica of San Giuseppe , the Torre del Barbarossa , the Sanctuary of Santa Valeria and the Abbey of San Benedetto .
+Among the most important monuments are certainly the Collegiate Basilica of San Giuseppe , the Barbarossa Tower , the Sanctuary of Santa Valeria and the Abbey of San Benedetto .

 Arese Borromeo Palace and Garden

 Cesano Maderno , a town in the province of Monza and Brianza, houses the Palazzo Arese Borromeo , with its suggestive garden.
 An enchanting place, where art, history and culture meet.
 Behind the austere façade, the building hides an incredible wealth of frescoed rooms.
 Likewise, the well-kept outdoor space is populated by statues and fountains.
-The original structure of the building dates back to the second half of the 1600s, but has since been transformed and enriched over the centuries.
+The original structure of the palace dates back to the second half of the 17th century, but it was later transformed and enriched over the centuries.

 Find out what to eat in Monza and Brianza